Under the Skin (Lindsey Buckingham album): Songs

+Release

+Under the Skin was announced in August 2006, with the release date planned for October 3rd of that year.
+In an accompanying press release, Buckingham described the album as a "kind of a reduction" with "basically no drums, very little bass".
+USA Today also reported that a US tour would accompany the release of Under the Skin and that a "more rocking" companion album from Buckingham would follow in 2007.

+Under the Skin peaked at number 80 on the US Billboard 200 album chart in October 2006.
+In the United States, the album sold 13,000 copies during its first week of release, with 32 percent of those sales coming from purchases on the Internet.
+"Show You How" was also released as a single but failed to chart.

-Buckingham said that many songs on Under the Skin presented him with an opportunity for self-discovery.
-He also recalled that the album received a lukewarm response from Warner Brothers, who expressed a lack of interest in promoting it.
+Buckingham recalled that the album received a lukewarm response from Warner Brothers, who expressed a lack of interest in promoting it.
 "When I turned in Under The Skin, their general response was 'Yeah we'll put it out, but don't expect us to do too much.'"
 Warner Brothers requested the addition of more conventional rock songs to make the album more marketable.
+He ultimately declined, believing that the track listing he had selected was already satisfactory.
+Buckingham said that he planned on releasing a more rock-oriented album within a year of Under the Skin.
+Eight songs had already been completed for the planned follow-up by the time Under the Skin was released.

 Critical reception

 AllMusic writer Thom Jurek noted how several songs felt autobiographical and described the album as "the most nakedly visible and tender recording he's ever dropped."

 Chris Willman of Entertainment Weekly complimented Buckingham's "frantic" guitar fingerpicking and said that his production work enhanced the sound of his nylon-string guitar.
 Willman added that despite the album's nominally stripped back nature, some of Buckingham's recording techniques, including the use of mulitracked vocals, prevented the album from being truly unplugged.
 Brian Hiatt of Rolling Stone thought that Buckingham achieved "maximum effect from minimal arrangements" and said that "Down on Rodeo" resembled a "lost Fleetwood Mac hit."

 Mat Snow of The Guardian called the album "a small masterpiece of tightly balanced musical contrasts."
+Writing for The Phoenix, Mikael Wood characterized the album's tracks as "gripping little creations, full of weird acoustic-guitar riffs and uncomfortably intimate vocals".